pureskill714/ICT2103-Project/README.md

 ### Populate MariaDB
 A SQL script is provided in `database/generate_database.sql`.
 The script will create and populate tables in MariaDB with data needed to use the application.

+**Built-in accounts**

+Role: Blood Bank Staff
+- user1 (branch 10001)
+- user2 (branch 10002)
+- user3 (branch 10003)
+- user4 (branch 10004)

+Role: Healthcare Staff
+- healthcare1

+Password for all accounts
+- 1234

 ### Running the project